-To ensure the consistency of its functions and to make it user-friendly, fundiversity follows clear design principles.
+60 To ensure the consistency of its functions and to make it user-friendly, fundiversity follows clear design principles.
 In this section, we expose its distinctive features and principles.

-To give maximum flexibility to the users, we tried to build fundiversity as modular as possible.
+To give maximum flexibility to the users, we tried to build fundiversity to be as modular as possible.
 Each function in fundiversity computes a single functional diversity index, so that it only returns a single index and nothing more.
 All functions in fundiversity are prefixed with fd to avoid conflict with similarly named functions in other packages, as it is becoming standard practice in R packages (rOpenSci et al., 2021).
 In line with its modularity, we focused on making the inputs and outputs of functions coherent.

-The functions use two main inputs: a species by traits matrix and a site by species matrix, all functions accept them as first arguments.
+- The functions use two main inputs: a species by traits matrix and a site by species matrix; all functions accept them as first arguments.
 Across functions, the outputs are always structured similarly: one site column that contains the name of its sites and one column named as the computed index (such as FRic when computing functional richness).
-The shape of the output is predictable and easily combined with other data.
+The shape of the output is predictable and easily combined with other - data.

-We designed fundiversity so it modifies minimally the input data before computing the indices (see Figure 1).
+We designed fundiversity so it minimally modifies the input data before computing the indices (see Figure 1).
 When computing functional diversity indices, upstream choices regarding trait standardization and trait space construction are fully part of the scientific question (de Bello et al., 2013; Leps et al., 2006; Maire et al., 2015; Mammola et al., 2021).
+Several packages provide default options that automatically

-Several packages provide default options that automatically build multivariate spaces, dendrograms, and choose relevant axes of variation.
+75 Maire et al., 2015; Mammola et al., 2021).
+Several packages provide default options that automatically build multivariate spaces or dendrograms, and choose relevant axes of variation.
 While useful for naive users, these abstract away part of the scientific process that should be considered when using functional diversity indices.
 These choices have been shown to have strong consequences on the values of downstream indices (de Bello et al., 2013; Leps et al., 2006; Maire et al., 2015; Mammola et al., 2021). fundiversity chooses to enforce better practices by leaving trait space choices to the user.